-During the year under review, the Board of Directors was made up of 5 directors comprising a Chairman, a Chief Executive Officer, and Non-Executive Directors.
-The position of the Chairman is distinct from that of the Chief Executive officer to ensure transparency and separation of power as provided in the Nigerian
+During the year under review, the Board of Directors was made up of 6 directors comprising a Chairman, a Chief Executive Officer, (3) Non-executive Director, and an independent Director.
+The position of the Chairman is distinct from that of the Chief Executive officer to ensure transparency and separation of power as provided in the Code of Corporate Governance for Public Companies, 2011.
+The Board held four meetings during the year (29th March 2023; 27th April 2023; 12th July 2023, and 25th October 2023)